nsrr/toien-2025-documentation/pages/README.md

 ## Data overview

-**Approved users can download the entire dataset archive here: [Toien_2025.zip](:files_path:/Toien_2025.zip)**
+**Approved users can browse and [download the Tøien 2025 dataset here](:files_path:).**

 **/Rawdata**

 Main folder for polysomnographic recordings for each of 6 bears in EDF/EDF+ compliant format.
 Each bear is identified by subfolder names with a combination two-digit code for study year (start) and a single digit bear number of that study year.
-Example: “Bears08_Bear1”.
+Example: "Bears08_Bear1".
 File names ending in .edf contain date of the recording in ISO format and bear number of the study year, and a –one to two letter code as follows: -HH hibernation at high T<sub>b</sub> (peak of a multiday body temperature cycle), -HL hibernation at low T<sub>b</sub> (trough of a T<sub>b</sub> cycle), -N non-hibernating.
 Example: Bear20120112a-Bear2-HH.edf.
 All other file names related to individual recordings follow a similar scheme.
 Channel information is contained in the metadata of each EDF file:

 - ECG: Electrocardiogram to measure the electrical activity of the heart - lead 1 position.
 - BP: Intra-aortic blood pressure (not present in Bears07 files).